sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 }
 ```

-In the FTW template, the phrase is then passed to the UI element that
+In the template, the phrase is then passed to the UI element that shows
-shows the value.
+the value.

 ```js
 // ManageListingCard.js uses the variable to identify the message